QUIZLET!!!

 Retail Positioning:

-relates to where a retailer situates itself in the consumer market - how it satisfies its customers and differentiates itself from competitors.
+relates to where a retailer situates itself in the consumer market - how it satisfies its customers and differentiates itself from competitors.• identify the competition

 • understand strengths and weaknesses